 Bearded Dragons are one of the easiest and hardiest species of lizards to keep as long as their requirements are met.
 They must be housed alone to avoid becoming territorial and/or over breeding of females.
 They do not require companionship, wild Bearded Dragons are solitary, only seeking out a mate during the breeding season.

 We recommend a minimum of 48x24x24” (120x60x60cm) sized vivarium for housing a Bearded Dragon.
 As they are so fast growing and have the same requirements, hatchlings can be housed in adult sized enclosures with no issues.
+This size vivarium is a minimum requirement with good reason; the space will of course be readily utilised by the dragon, but most importantly, the larger size allows for effective thermoregulation.
+The more spacious the enclosure, the larger the distance between the warm sides heat lamp and the cooler side - allowing the animal the freedom to choose it's optimum temperature throughout the day.

-You should provide a basking area with a daytime temperature between 35-43C (95-110F) the cool end of the vivarium should be in the range of 26-30C (80-85F).
-A thermostat ensures that the temperature your animal requires is kept constant, with no risk of over/under heating.
+You should aim to provide a basking area with a daytime temperature between 35-43C (95-110F) the cool end of the vivarium should be in the range of 26-30C (80-85F).
+This can be acheived by using a white basking spot bulb or a halogen lamp placed within a bulb guard to protect the animal from thermal burns.
+Red bulbs should be avoided as this can impair the range of their vision, white bulbs are the best option for the dragon.
+They have a specialised scale in the middle of their head called a Parietal Eye, which essentially acts as a sensor.
+This helps the dragon sense light, shadows and navigate their surroundings.
+An essential thermostat ensures that the temperature your animal requires is kept constant, with no risk of over/under heating.
 During the night the temperature should drop no lower than 16C (60F), most house temperatures don’t drop below this, but if yours does, you can use a ceramic bulb on a thermostat on the warm side of the vivarium.
-UVB light must be used to help Bearded Dragons obtain the Vitamin D-3 they require.
-We advise using a 10%+ UVB tube, simulating the levels of sunlight they have access to from their home in the wild.
-The lighting is recommended to be on for 12 hours during the day and switched off at night to allow for a natural night time light and temperature drop.

 We use and recommend a Bearded Dragon specific substrate.
 These are blended to mimic the Australian outback as closely as possible.
 Studies have shown that if the UV index and temperatures are optimum, it enables the dragons digestive system to function perfectly and a loose particle substrate is hugely beneficial with minimal risk.
-You should also place cork bark branches and rocks for your Bearded Dragon to climb on, offering both areas for basking on and environmental enrichment..
+You should also place cork bark branches and rocks for your Bearded Dragon to climb on, offering both areas for basking on and environmental enrichment.

 Bearded Dragons are “Omnivorous'' which means they feed on both plant and animal matter.
 When feeding live insects, ensure that the food is no larger than the width of the Bearded Dragons head.
 If too large, this could cause impaction or they could choke on the food.
 It is also best to feed young Bearded Dragons two times a day instead of one large meal to prevent this.